 We are implementing evidence informed initiatives at risk groups to bring about substantial improvements in WHS.

 At risk groups include:

 - workers from culturally and linguistically diverse backgrounds

 - young workers

-Engage with peak bodies, associations, community leaders, employers and workers, spanning all sectors to develop plans to reduce fatalities and serious injuries for at risk workers.
+Engage with peak bodies, associations, community leaders, employers and workers, spanning all sectors to develop plans to reduce fatalities, and serious injuries and illnesses for at risk workers.

 5 Build better services